 07 — Miscellany.
 And now, our closing miscellany of brief items.

 Imprimis: I was remiss last week in failing to report the election results for Turkmenistan.

-President Gurbanguly Berdymukhamedov is a longstanding friend of Radio Derb.
-These election results, which a handful of saboteurs and misfits are criticizing as implausible, show that President Gurbanguly Berdymukhamedov is also first in war, first in peace, first in the hearts of his people.
+President Gurbanguly Berdymukhammedov is a longstanding friend of Radio Derb.
+These election results, which a handful of saboteurs and misfits are criticizing as implausible, show that President Gurbanguly Berdymukhammedov is also first in war, first in peace, first in the hearts of his people.

-Our heartfelt congratulations to the noble people of Turkmenistan on their having President Gurbanguly Berdymukhamedov as their leader for another seven years!
-[Turkmen national anthem.]
+Our heartfelt congratulations to the noble people of Turkmenistan on their having President Gurbanguly Berdymukhammedov as their leader for another seven years!

 Item: Meanwhile in these United States, supporters of Mrs Clinton in last year's election continue to struggle with their grief.